figmayo/test-repo/readme.md

 ## Introduction

-This project is a sample project to demonstrate all GitHub Markdown features.
+This project is a sample project to test all GitHub Markdown features.

 ## Features